Browse by Medical Category

-The CCR has a dedicated faculty of 32 independent investigators using state-of-the-art tools in a variety of fields: genetics, genomics, developmental biology, transgenic science, cancer immunology, advanced microscopy, computational biology, protein chemistry, engineering, pharmacology, and other fields.
+The CCR has a dedicated faculty of over 40 independent investigators using state-of-the-art tools in a variety of fields: genetics, genomics, developmental biology, transgenic science, cancer immunology, advanced microscopy, computational biology, protein chemistry, engineering, pharmacology, and other fields.
 Recruited through competitive searches from leading universities and medical schools worldwide, the CCR’s principal investigators have faculty appointments in multiple clinical and basic science departments at Harvard Medical School.
 Together with their trainees and students, the CCR faculty occupies a total of 60,000 square feet of laboratory space in three research facilities at Mass General Hospital (Charlestown Navy Yard, the Jackson Building, and the Simches Research Building).

 Within the CCR are five programmatic initiatives designed to accelerate the pace of discovery to help future patients: